 At Metro Cooking Dallas, our team of professional chefs understand the importance of using fresh, wholesome ingredients to create delicious and nutritious meals.
 Among our favorite finds at the local farmers market is the versatile and nutrient-rich butternut squash.

-See also How many calories are in a gallon of water
+See also How many calories in a can of coke 375ml

 Butternut squash, a winter squash variety with a distinctive elongated shape and a vibrant orange hue, is not only a delicious addition to your meals but also a powerhouse of essential vitamins and minerals.
 Packed with a wide range of beneficial nutrients, incorporating butternut squash into your diet can provide numerous health benefits.